CNCFlora/download_csv/README.md

 # download_csv
-Download CSV containing results from Kibana search
+Download CSV containing results from Kibana search.
+It supports filters and query strings made in Kibana.